tomas-ravalli/dynamic-pricing-engine/README.md

 ## Dataset

-To showcase the model's capabilities without exposing confidential information, this repository uses a synthetically generated dataset.
+To showcase the model's capabilities, this repository uses a synthetically generated dataset.
 This dataset is not random data; it is engineered to mirror the complexity, scale, and statistical properties of a real-world ticketing environment for a top-tier football club.

 The dataset simulates: